Why have a Funeral?

 Is there financial help if I need it?

 There are a few options available:

 - Determine if the deceased person qualifies for any entitlements.
-Check with the Social Security Administration, the Department of Veterans Affairs, and with your State Fund.
-Many people are entitled to get financial assistance with their funeral costs from these agencies if they qualify.
+Check with the Social Security Administration, the Department of Veterans Affairs, and with your State Fund on eligibility for financial assistance.

 - Review all insurance policies the deceased person has, including life insurance.
 Some life insurance policies have coverage clauses for funeral-related costs.

 - Check with local charities and non-profit and religious organizations in your area that may provide financial help for funeral expenses.

 - Talk to your funeral director about cremation options — these can be much less expensive depending on your choices.